eloy522752868/readme-generator/GENERATED-README.md

  ## Decription

- This project is to demostrate creating a readme file using javascript and node.js.
+ This project to show how auto generat the file using node.js.

  ## Insatllation